herkkules/herkkules/README.md

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary setbacks can be resolved with structure, empathy and sustainable routines.

-> - **Common goals** need to be nudged into action and a shared mental model needs to be crafted and communicated.
+> - **Common Goals** need to be nudged into action and a shared mental model needs to be crafted and communicated.

 > - **Development and training** is an important aspect of professional growth.
 A solution-oriented sounding board or a ... can prepare talent for high-stakes situations, introduce tools for organisation-specific issues.